 Immigration skills charge

-You might have to pay an additional charge for each foreign worker you employ.
+You might have to pay an additional charge when you assign a certificate of sponsorship to someone applying for a Skilled Worker or Intra-company Transfer visa.
 This is called the ‘immigration skills charge’.

 - outside the UK to work in the UK for 6 months or more

 When you do not need to pay

-You will not pay the immigration skills charge if the worker you’re sponsoring:
+You will not pay the immigration skills charge if you’re sponsoring someone: